vanillaSlice/Strimko/README.md

     ```
     gradle clean fatjar
     ```
-   b) If you don't have Gradle installed locally and are running on a Unix-like platform such as Linux and Mac OS X:
+   b) If you don't have Gradle installed locally and are running on a Unix-like platform such as Linux or Mac OS X:
     ```
     ./gradlew clean fatjar
     ```